bazilinskyy/truck-driver-profile/README.md

 -----
 The dataset used in this study was recorded as part of a large-scale FOT aimed at assessing accident prevention systems by the Dutch Ministry of Infrastructure and Water Management.
 Connekt conducted a large-scale field operational test for trucks with active driver assistance systems, also known as accident prevention systems (APS).
 Five different accident prevention systems and a registration system were tested on Dutch highways over eight months.
 The test’s purpose was to understand better the extent to which accident prevention systems can contribute to traffic safety and traffic flow on the Dutch road network.
 Until now, the contribution of these systems has only been examined to a limited extent [1].

-The dataset consists of two types of data - Orderly Use data (Trip data), and Main AOS Data (AOS Events data).
+The dataset consists of two types of data - Orderly Use data (Trip data) and Main AOS Data (AOS Events data).

 1. TRIP: TRIP folder consists of SUMMARY and DETAIL files.
 The detailed folder contains the orderly use data described below.
 Features were recorded every 2 km.